-The FAO Deep-sea Fisheries Guidelines (para 63) state that “Until a functioning regulatory framework is developed to prevent significant adverse impacts … i. closing of areas to deep-sea fisheries s where VMEs are known or likely to occur, …”.
-Since VMEs to date have mainly been for the protection of attached corals and sponges, and since the Guidelines are written for fisheries where “the fishing gear is likely to contact the seafloor during the normal course of fishing operations.” (para 8ii), the closures tend to be for gears that contact the seafloor during normal use.
+The FAO Deep-sea Fisheries Guidelines (paragraph 63) state that “Until a functioning regulatory framework is developed to prevent significant adverse impacts … i. closing of areas to deep-sea fisheries s where VMEs are known or likely to occur, …”.
+As VMEs to date have mainly been for the protection of attached corals and sponges, and as the Guidelines are written for fisheries where “the fishing gear is likely to contact the seafloor during the normal course of fishing operations.” (paragraph 8ii), the closures tend to be for gear types that contact the seafloor during normal use.
 This includes bottom trawls, bottom-set longlines, gillnets and traps.
 In addition, bottom gear that could come into contact with the seafloor also includes deep mid-water trawls that are designed to fish close to the seafloor.
-RFMO/As are free to select whatever mitigation measures they see appropriate to avoid Significant Adverse Impacts (SAI), and this could further specify gear restrictions.
+The RFMO/As are free to select whatever mitigation measures they see appropriate to avoid SAI, and this could further specify gear restrictions.

 Data requirements for deep-sea fisheries management

-The management of deep-sea fisheries, the identification of VMEs, and an assessment of the risk of significant adverse impacts, require information that is invariably difficult and expensive to acquire.
-Further, once acquired, this information needs to be shared with the appropriate committees and working groups, so that scientific assessments can be undertaken, advice formulated, and measures adopted.
-Information on deep-sea fisheries is scarce in the Caribbean, however, it is known that there has been some deep-sea fishing within the WECAFC area.
-Indeed, there is evidence from the answers to the questions circulated before and during this workshop, that some of the shallow water snapper and shrimp fisheries are moving into deeper waters.
+The management of deep-sea fisheries, the identification of VMEs, and an assessment of the risk of SAIs require information that is invariably difficult and expensive to acquire.
+Moreover, once acquired, this information needs to be shared with the appropriate committees and working groups, so that scientific assessments can be undertaken, advice formulated, and measures adopted.
+Information on deep-sea fisheries is scarce in the Caribbean; however, it is known that there has been some deep-sea fishing within the WECAFC area.
+Indeed, there is evidence from the answers to the questions circulated before and during this workshop, that some of the shallow-water snapper and shrimp fisheries are moving into deeper waters.